ErikPeter2000/JavaScriptGraph/README.md

 ### Selection Changed Events

 `GraphViewer` emits a `selectionchanged` event whenever the selection of nodes or arcs changes.
-The even data contains a `detail` property which can be used to access the currently selected node only.
+The event data contains a `detail` property which can be used to access the currently selected node only.
 This can be useful for updating UI elements based on user selection.

 ```js
 selectionchanged: {